United Launch Alliance: Launch facilities

 The two sites employ different methods for vehicle stacking and launch.
 At SLC-41, rockets are stacked on a mobile launcher platform inside a nearby Vertical Integration Facility (VIF) and then rolled to the pad, where they are connected to a fixed tower equipped with a crew access arm for human spaceflight missions.
 At SLC-3, rockets are assembled vertically on a fixed launch pad, with a mobile service building that envelops the pad during integration and is rolled back before liftoff.

 To support a higher launch cadence, particularly for Amazon’s Project Kuiper constellation, ULA is expanding its infrastructure at Cape Canaveral.
 The company acquired the former Solid Motor Assembly and Readiness Facility (SMARF), originally built for the Titan IVB program, and repurposed it as the Spaceflight Processing Operations Center (SPOC).
 Initially used as a warehouse for construction of two mobile launcher platforms for Vulcan, the SPOC is now being converted into a second integration facility, designated VIF-A (Amazon Vertical Integration Facility).
 Planned upgrades include raising the roof by 45 feet, adding storage space for a mobile launcher platform, and creating an offline vertical integration (OVI) cell to allow parallel processing of the Centaur V upper stage and Vulcan booster prior to stacking.
 Once VIF-A is operational, the existing VIF will be redesignated VIF-G (Government Vertical Integration Facility) and primarily support national security launches.

-Since its formation in 2006, ULA has reduced its number of active pads from seven to one.
-At Cape Canaveral it previously operated two pads at SLC-17 and one at S LC-37 for Delta launches, while at Vandenberg it formerly operated one pad at SLC-2 and another at SLC-6, also for Delta missions.
+Since its formation in 2006, ULA has reduced its number of active pads from seven to two.
+At Cape Canaveral it previously operated two pads at SLC-17 and one at SLC-37 for Delta launches, while at Vandenberg it formerly operated one pad at SLC-2 and another at SLC-6, also for Delta missions.